iipc/openwayback/wayback-cdx-server/README.md

 * Access to certain fields, such as filename in the CDX.
 When restricted, the cdx results contain only public fields.

-To allow access, the cookie must be explicitly set on the client, eg:
+To allow access, the API key cookie must be explicitly set on the client, eg:

 ```
-curl -H "Cookie: cdx-server-auth-cookie=secret-value http://mycdxserver/search/cdx?url=..."
+curl -H "Cookie: cdx-auth-token=API-Key-Secret http://mycdxserver/search/cdx?url=..."
 ```

-The name of *cdx-server-auth-cookie* and *secret-value* can be configured in the CDX server config.
+The *API-Key-Secret* can be set in the cdx server configuration.

 ## CDX Server Configuration ##